RidiculousRonZzz/RidiculousRonZzz.github.io/_pages/about.md

 ---

 Hi!
 I am a junior undergraduate of the Tsien Engineering Excellence Program (TEEP) at Tsinghua University.
-Currently, I am fortunate to be advised by Prof. [Chun Yu](https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/) at [Pervasive Interaction Lab, Department of Computer Science and Technology, Tsinghua University](https://pi.cs.tsinghua.edu.cn/).
+Currently, I am fortunate to be advised by Professor [Chun Yu](https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/) and Dr. Weinan Shi at [Pervasive Interaction Lab, Department of Computer Science and Technology, Tsinghua University](https://pi.cs.tsinghua.edu.cn/).

 My research interests lie in the area of Human-Computer Interaction (HCI).
 I am particularly interested in the following topics:
 * Human AI Collaboration